Multi-Agent Collaborative Reward Design for Enhancing Reasoning in Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

-This study evaluates the proposed collaborative reward modeling (CRM) framework using the RewardBench benchmark and two common datasets—GSM8K and Math for mathematical reasoning.
-The base model is Qwen2.5-0.5B-Instruct, containing approximately 494M parameters.
+This study evaluates the proposed collaborative reward modeling (CRM) framework using the RewardBench benchmark and two common datasets---GSM8K and Math for mathematical reasoning.
+The base model is \textbf{Qwen/Qwen2.5-0.5B-Instruct}, containing approximately 494M parameters.
+Training utilizes the \textbf{AI-MO/NuminaMath-TIR} dataset, which includes 3,800 samples in the training set and 99 samples in the test set.
 All experiments are conducted under the Generalized Reinforcement Policy Optimization (GRPO) framework, which supports the integration of multiple reward sources and ensures stable policy updates during training.
-The base model is \textbf{Qwen/Qwen2.5-0.5B-Instruct}, consisting of approximately 494M parameters.
-Training and evaluation are conducted on the \textbf{AI-MO/NuminaMath-TIR} dataset, which includes 3,800 samples in the training set and 99 samples in the test set.

 We compare collaborative configurations involving two, three, and four agents: \begin{itemize} \item \textbf{Two Agents}: Data Analyzer + Data Optimizer \item \textbf{Three Agents}: Data Analyzer + Data Optimizer + Quality Assessor \item \textbf{Four Agents}: Data Analyzer + Data Optimizer + Quality Assessor + Data Synthesizer \end{itemize}